BERT-like Pre-training for Symbolic Piano Music Classification Tasks: BERT Pre-training and Fine-tuning

 \subsection{Fine-tuning}

-It has been widely shown in NLP and related fields \cite{speechbert,vilbert,videobert,proteinbert} that, by storing knowledge into huge parameters and task-specific fine-tuning, the knowledge implicitly encoded in the parameters of a PTM can be transferred to benefit a variety of downstream tasks \cite{han2021pretrained}.
-For fine-tuning MidiBERT-Piano, we extend the architecture shown in Figure \ref{fig:sys}(a) by modifying the last few layers in two different ways, one for each of the two types of downstream classification tasks.
+It has been widely shown in NLP and related fields \parencite{speechbert,vilbert,videobert,proteinbert} that, by storing knowledge in huge numbers of parameters and carrying out task-specific fine-tuning, the knowledge implicitly encoded in the parameters of a PTM can be transferred to benefit a variety of downstream tasks \parencite{han2021pretrained}.
+For fine-tuning, we extend the architecture shown in Fig. \ref{fig:sys}(a) by modifying the last few layers in two different ways, one for each of the two types of downstream tasks.

-Figure \ref{fig:sys}(b) shows the fine-tuning architecture for note-level classification.
+Fig. \ref{fig:sys}(b) shows the fine-tuning architecture for note-level classification.
 While the Transformer uses the hidden vectors to recover the masked tokens during pre-training, it has to predict the label of an input token during fine-tuning, by learning from the labels provided in the training data of the downstream task in a supervised way.
-To achieve so, we feed the hidden vectors to a stack of dense layer, a ReLU activation layer and finally another dense layer for the output classification, with 10\% dropout probability.
+To achieve this, we feed the hidden vectors to a stack of dense layers, a ReLU activation layer and finally another dense layer for the output classification, with 10\% dropout probability.
 We note that this classifier design is fairly simple, as we expect much knowledge regarding the downstream task can already be extracted from the preceding self-attention layers.

-Figure \ref{fig:sys}(c) shows the fine-tuning architecture for sequence-level classification.
-Being inspired by the Bi-LSTM-Attn model \cite{lin2017structured}, we employ an attention-based weighting average mechanism to convert the sequence of 512 hidden vectors for an input sequence to one single vector before feeding it to the classifier layer, which comprises two dense layers.
-We note that, unlike the baseline models introduced in Section \ref{sec:baseline}, we do not use RNN layers in our models.\footnote{An alternative approach is to add the \texttt{CLS} token to our sequences and simply use its hidden vector as the input to the classifier layer.
-We do not explore this alternative since we do not have \texttt{CLS} tokens.}
+Fig. \ref{fig:sys}(c) shows the fine-tuning architecture for sequence-level classification.
+Being inspired by the Bi-LSTM-Attn model \parencite{lin2017structured}, we employ an attention-based weighting average mechanism to convert the sequence of 512 hidden vectors for an input sequence to one single vector before feeding it to the classifier layer, which comprises two dense layers.
+We note that, unlike the baseline models introduced in Section \ref{sec:baseline}, we do not use RNN layers in our models.
+An alternative approach is to add the \texttt{CLS} token to our sequences and simply use its hidden vector as the input to the classifier layer.
+We do not explore this alternative since we do not have \texttt{CLS} tokens.